-Modern franchising, as conceived in today’s business world came as a bio-product of the incredible expansion of the restaurants’ chains business across the US, like the automobile, and the infrastructure of highways built around it also enabled people to travel distances to go to their favorite restaurants.
+Modern franchising, as conceived in today’s business world, came as a bio-product of the incredible expansion of the restaurant chains business across the US, like the automobile and the infrastructure of highways built around it, also enabling people to travel distances to go to their favorite restaurants.

 From there, especially after the 1950s, franchising was used as a great way for restaurants to expand their operations across the country.

-This model today, while has become a standard, it’s all but a unified model.
+This model today, while it has become a standard, it’s all but a unified model.

 When a business is looking for a cost-effective means of increasing market share or geographical reach, it may opt to franchise its product and brand name.